Site icon Voluntouring.org

 Festival, Voluntouring.org, voluntourism, event,

-What is the European Solidarity Corps and how does it work? – The European Solidarity Corps is the new initiative of the European Union that offers young people aged 18 to 30 years of work or volunteering opportunities up to twelve months on the territory of the Member States of the European Union, as part of projects designed to help communities or populations in Europe.
+What is the European Solidarity Corps and how does it work?
+The European Solidarity Corps is a European Union programme that offers young people aged 18 to 30 the chance to take part in work or volunteering opportunities, usually from 2 to 12 months, in projects that help communities and people across Europe and beyond.

 What is ESC?